PFGimenez/PFGimenez.github.io/_talks/2025-PIRAT.md

 location: "Rennes, France"
 ---

-Honeypots and honeynets need to be realistic to attract and convince attackers to reveal their techniques.
-Several work on realistic file systems, but realistic local network communication is still an open question.
-In this work, we propose to generate synthetic network traffic using generative machine learning techniques and inject it into the network.
-This presentation entails some recent, ongoing work on this subject.
+Network traffic datasets are regularly criticized, notably for the lack of realism and diversity in their attack or benign traffic.
+Generating synthetic network traffic using generative machine learning techniques is a recent area of research that could complement experimental test beds and help assess the efficiency of network security tools such as network intrusion detection systems.
+This presentation entails some recent work on this subject.